-Start with high german
+Start with High German

 Brush up on the pronunciation

-One great example of how to “sound” Swiss can be the “ch”—which the Swiss love to use, so much so, it appears in most words.
+One great example of how to “sound” Swiss can be the “ch”—which the Swiss love to use, so much so it appears in most words.
 Even if it isn’t usually in the Hochdeutsch version, they’ll probably find a way to squeeze in a “ch” somewhere.
 The ch sound is pronounced in a markedly more guttural way in Swiss German, exactly how a German would say the “ch” in acht (eight).

 When learning new vocabulary, start by practicing words aloud and then, with time, complete phrases and sentences.
-Swiss German is a predominantly spoken language, and there is a significant variation between speakers of the same dialect, so don’t be hard on yourself.
+Swiss German is a predominantly spoken language, and there is significant variation between speakers of the same dialect, so don’t be hard on yourself.

-Listen to Swiss-German music
+Listen to Swiss German music

 When learning a language, listening to music allows us to assimilate syntax better and enrich our vocabulary because the lyrics are commonly made of informal expressions and words.
-The repetitiveness of lyrics and music’s rhythm can help you become more familiar with the language and make it easier to understand.
-However, diving into the lyrically complex deep when you’re just starting will probably be overwhelming.
+The repetitiveness of lyrics and the music’s rhythm can help you become more familiar with the language and make it easier to understand.
+However, diving into the lyrically complex deep end when you’re just starting will probably be overwhelming.
 Instead, start with songs that use simple vocabulary and are easy to understand.

-At one point, even if you are not confident enough, challenge yourself to try and translate Swiss-german songs into High German or even English or your own mother tongue.
-This can help with seeing the patterns in Swiss-German compared to what you know of High German.
+At one point, even if you are not confident enough, challenge yourself to try and translate Swiss German songs into High German or even English or your own mother tongue.
+This can help with seeing the patterns in Swiss German compared to what you know of High German.

 You can find some Swiss-German curated playlists here and here.
 As far as auditory options go, you can listen to live radio stations or podcast episodes on the SRF website.
-These can help you get used to the Swiss-German dialect, pick on pronunciation, even learn more idioms and “slang.”
+These can help you get used to the Swiss German dialect, pick on pronunciation, even learn more idioms and “slang.”

 Catch up on German TV